 Crossing the fine lines separating such experiential realms from one another involves a considerable mental switch from one "style" or mode of experiencing to another, as each realm has a distinctive "accent of reality."30 At the sound of the bell that signals the end of a boxing match, as brutal punches are instantly transformed into friendly hugs, our entire sense of what is real is dramatically altered.
 That also happens, of course, when actors enter the stage and are immediately transformed into fictional characters.
 Picture frames similarly remind viewers that they cannot smell the flowers or eat the apples they see in pictures, 31 as pictorial space is "a structure altogether different from the real space we experience.
-Within actual space an object can be touched, whereas in a painting it can only be looked at; each portion of real space is experienced as part of an infinite expanse, but the space of a picture is experienced as a self-enclosed world. . . .
+Within actual space an object can be touched, whereas in a painting it can only be looked at; each portion of real space is experienced as part of an infinite expanse, but the space of a picture is experienced as a selfenclosed world. . . .
 [The work of art] builds a sovereign realm."32

 It is precisely that quality that makes frames the ideal prototype of all boundaries delineating the various realms of our experience, 33 those mental lines that separate ordinary reality from the "worlds" of art, dream, play, and symbolism as well as off-the-record from official statements, parenthetical from ordinary remarks, 34 the metaphoric from the literal, satire from sheer slander, commentary from pure coverage, parody from plagiarism, and maneuvers from actual war.
 Framing is the act of surrounding situations, acts, or objects with mental brackets35 that basically transform their meaning by defining them as a game, a joke, a symbol, or a fantasy.
 Play, for example, is actually "a name for contexts in which the constituent acts have a different sort of relevance . . . from that which they would have had in non-play. . . .
-The essence of play lies in a partial denial of the meanings that the actions would have had in other situations."
-36 way framing helps de-eroticize what we normally consider sexual is quite suggestive of the remarkable transformational capacity of frames.
-The party frame, for example, allows even perfect strangers to hold one another while moving together in a pronounced rhythmic fashion (though only while the music is playing).
-The a similar manner, in the context of art, respectability is granted to otherwise obscene literary passages and poetic metaphors as well as to nude modeling and photography, the play frame helps de-eroticize games such as "house" and "doctor."
-Ordinary sexual meanings are likewise antisepticized by science, which allows genital display in anatomy books, and medicine, which de-eroticizes mouth-to-mouth resuscitation and gynecological examinations.
+The essence of play lies in a partial denial of the meanings that the actions would have had in other situations, "36

+A frame is characterized not by its contents but rather by the distinctive way in which it transforms the contents' meaning.
+The way framing helps de-eroticize what we normally consider sexual is quite suggestive of the remarkable transformational capacity of frames.
+The party frame, for example, allows even perfect strangers to hold one another while moving together in a pronounced rhythmic fashion (though only while the music is playing).37 In a similar manner, in the context of art, respectability is granted to otherwise obscene literary passages and poetic metaphors as well as to nude modeling and photography, 38 just as the play frame helps de-eroticize games such as "house" and "doctor."
+Ordinary sexual meanings are likewise antisepticized by science, which allows genital display in anatomy books, and medicine, which de-eroticizes mouth-to-mouth resuscitation and gynecological examinations.39